 In this class students will learn to express their ideas through the language of cinema.
 The basic principles of cinematography, directing, editing, producing, and sound will be introduced, but the class does not aim to produce polished movies or moviemakers.

 When you make narratives, we would like you to focus on the expressive potential of physical behavior; reveal emotions and ideas through what the characters do rather than say.
 Dialogue is used sparingly in 290; we make sound pictures, but not talking pictures.

-Students are encouraged to explore alternative and non-traditional forms in both fictional drama and documentary, as individual filmmakers and as part of a crew.
+Students are encouraged to explore alternative and non-traditional forms in Fictional Drama, Documentary, as well as Experimental and New Media.

 The instructor and class will critique screened projects.
 The goal of these sessions is to provide constructive criticism that will improve the student filmmaker's understanding of the process and skills required to produce and consume movies.

 By the end of the course, students should display basic competence in conceiving and developing movie ideas and in using the techniques of cinema and digital media to express themselves and communicate to audiences.